Al-Haqbani/z/README.md

 EmploLeaksGuardian is a lightweight Python tool that scans multiple platforms for leaked API keys or secrets.
 It now searches GitHub, **GitLab**, DockerHub, HuggingFace, NPM, PyPI, Reddit, Pastebin, **SwaggerHub**, **GrayHatWarfare buckets**, and even public **GitHub Gists** by performing real HTTP requests with randomized user-agents and automatic backoff.

+It also includes a **Recon module** that discovers references to your company across third‑party services like Slack or Google Docs.
+These URLs are gathered from live queries and the Wayback Machine, then verified asynchronously so you know whether each link is still reachable.

 This project was originally created by **محمد الحقباني** to help security researchers uncover leaks and protect their organizations.
 The goal is to build the strongest global tool of its kind.
 Please use it responsibly for legitimate security testing only.
 In addition, a **Smart JS Scanner** can crawl JavaScript files from any domain (including optional subdomains and archived copies via the Wayback Machine).